anonlang/anonlang/raw-though-process/raw-notes.md

   - Hmm, actually, if we follow the performance doesn't matter paradigm, then all we would have to specify that a task is a background task?
 Or, perhaps that could be done automatically as long as it isn't related to UX?
   - Dev shouldn't have to worry about threads?
 Processes may be important though because they would be used as encapsulation
 - Every object has a config attribute?
 Kinda like a builder(?) so that new classes wouldn't have to be created?
 This is already implicit?
-- Re: 'keyword-input'
-  - Final compiled version of input keyword may has argument list in scope.

-            alias my-function [
-              input a b c
-            ]
-            alias my-function [
-              input [a b c]
-            ]

-  - This makes more sense so that we can do 'input.a' to distinguish it from other local variables.
-  - What about functions inside of functions.
-Need a 'super.input.a'?

-            alias my-super [
-              input a b c
-              alias my-sub [
-                input a b c
-              ]
-            ]

-- There are named inputs, so there should also be named outputs!?
-  - By default, just use the local variable name?
-But, then that would break encapsulation.
 - Re: 'keyword-art-lang'
   - Perhaps most files would end with '.art'.
 Though, if more explicit formatting was wanted, then we could also do '.art-style', '.art-layout', '.art-view', '.art-task', '.art-model'.
 Though, that meta might instead appear in the actual file name rather than the extension.
 - Since Anonlang libraries would be plugin systems.
 Perhaps make it easy to specify which is used in the config.